 Speaking of, this time last year we were discussing Google’s announcement to eliminate third-party cookies in Chrome.
 How is this announcement shaking out?
 What’s the path forward?

-What a year!
+MM: What a year!
 From Index’s perspective, we feel like we’ve been on a path to prepare for and incorporate cookie alternatives for years, having integrated LiveRamp, Merkle, NetID, and more.
-As additional graph providers become available this year, and Unified ID 2.0 takes shape, there will be even more options for publishers and advertisers to leverage.
+As additional graph providers become available this year, and Unified ID 2.0 takes shape, there will be even more options for media owners and marketers to leverage.
 Again, we plan on supporting the strongest and most secure people-based, cohort-based, and first-party data solutions out there.

-Last but not least, on a lighter note, what are your interests outside of building products / ad tech?
+Last but not least, on a lighter note, what are your interests outside of building products and ad tech?